7-Eleven: Denmark

+The three biggest 7-Eleven stores in terms of revenue in the world, are all located in Denmark.
+The top two stores are both located at Copenhagen Central Station and the third are located at Copenhagen Airport beyond security.

 Norway

 7-Eleven has been established in Norway since 13 September 1986, when the first store opened in Oslo.
-In 2004 Reitan Convenience, a branch of the Norwegian Reitan Group bought the rights to use the 7-Eleven brand in Norway, Sweden and Denmark and since then has massively grown the number of operating shops in Scandinavia.
+In 2004, Reitan Convenience, a branch of the Norwegian Reitan Group bought the rights to use the 7-Eleven brand in Norway, Sweden and Denmark and since then has massively grown the number of operating shops in Scandinavia.

 Sweden

 7-Eleven entered Sweden in March 1984 with their first branch in Stockholm.
 Reitan acquired the brands right after 1997, and now has almost 200 stores throughout Sweden.